Hunter-Pellerin/Capture-Stream-To-Images/README.md

 # Capture-Stream-To-Images
 Uses OpenCV (currently using the python wrapper, may also use C++ soon) to process a video feed from a webcam and output each frame as an image.
-The FPS and resolutions are easily customizable.
+The FPS and resolutions are easily customizable, along with many other options available in the config.py document.

 # Prerequisites: